The Essentials Of Puppy Nutrition

 While you strive to provide the best nutrition for your puppy, it's important to avoid common nutrition mistakes that can negatively impact their health and well-being.

-Feeding Adult Dog Food
+Feeding Adult

 Puppies have different nutritional needs compared to adult dogs.
 Feeding your puppy adult dog food may not provide them with the necessary nutrients for their growth and development.
 Make sure to choose a high-quality puppy food that meets their specific requirements.

-Giving Table Scraps or Human Food
+Giving or Human Food

 Although those puppy eyes may be hard to resist, it is important to avoid giving your puppy table scraps or human food.
 Many human foods are not suitable for dogs and can be harmful or toxic to them.
 Stick to feeding them a balanced and complete puppy food that is specifically formulated for their nutritional needs.